Martin Luther King Jr. at a press conference in 1964. Source: Wikipedia

 On Martin Luther King Jr. Day 2018, I wondered what cologne Dr. King might have worn on a habitual basis because it's topical for a perfume blog to inquire into such things.
 I was looking for information about his tastes and grooming habits - perhaps his personality too.

-Little did I know that on the very day of his assassination and in the moments preceding his death on April 4, 1968 at the Lorraine Motel in Memphis - and by all the accounts having recorded these details rather precisely - there was a story to be told of his last moments, which were entwined with the scent of a cologne, his but also his friend's Ralph Abernathy who was sharing the motel room with him...
+Little did I know that on the very day of his assassination and in the moments preceding his death on April 4, 1968 at the Lorraine Motel in Memphis - and by all accounts having recorded these details rather precisely - there was a story to be told of his last moments, which were entwined with the scent of a cologne - his but also that of his friend Ralph Abernathy's who was sharing the motel room with him...

 This story is about both scent and timing.